njabbott/secureChat/backend/README.md

 ## Docker Support

-The application is designed to be containerized for AWS ECS Fargate deployment.
-Docker configuration will be added in a future update.
+The application is containerized and deployed to AWS ECS Fargate.

+For deployment instructions, see [../DEPLOYMENT.md](../DEPLOYMENT.md)

 ## Logging